Fire and rescue services

 In commercial scams, criminals ask for details of 'safe' bank accounts to transfer large amounts of money.
 They may:

 In relationship scams, criminals often meet their victims through internet dating sites, chat rooms or social media.
-Once they have formed a connection, they may:
+Once they've made a connection with you, they may:

 Once you transfer money, the relationship often ends.
 If you travel to Africa to meet the criminals, you may be in danger.